headlinehubtech/headlinehub/README.md

 ## Features

-- 📰 **Personalized News Feed**: Customize your news feed by selecting preferred news categories and sources.
+- 📰 **Personalized News Feed** (TBD): Customize your news feed by selecting preferred news categories and sources.
 Get news that matters to you.
-- 🔔 **Real-Time Notifications**: Stay updated with real-time notifications for breaking news in your selected categories.
+- 🔔 **Real-Time Notifications** (TBD): Stay updated with real-time notifications for breaking news in your selected categories.
-- ✈ **Offline Reading**: Save articles to read later, even when you're offline.
+- ✈ **Offline Reading** (TBD): Save articles to read later, even when you're offline.
-- 🌗 **Dark Mode**: Enjoy a better reading experience in low-light conditions with the dark mode feature.
+- 🌗 **Dark Mode** (TBD): Enjoy a better reading experience in low-light conditions with the dark mode feature.

 ## Licensing

 HeadlineHub app come with a [PolyForm-Free-Trial](https://polyformproject.org/licenses/free-trial/1.0.0/) license that can be upgraded to a [PolyForm-Perimeter](https://polyformproject.org/licenses/perimeter/1.0.1/) license by a **ONE TIME PAYMENT** through this project [sponsors page](https://github.com/sponsors/headlinehub).

-### PolyForm-Free-Trial License in a nutshell
+### PolyForm-Free-Trial License summary

-This code is for evaluation only, feel free using it for 32 days, after that any type of usage is prohibited unless you get a [PolyForm-Perimeter](https://polyformproject.org/licenses/perimeter/1.0.1/) license
+The code is for evaluation only, feel free using it for 32 days, after that any type of usage is prohibited unless you get a [PolyForm-Perimeter](https://polyformproject.org/licenses/perimeter/1.0.1/) license

-### PolyForm-Perimeter License in a nutshell
+### PolyForm-Perimeter License summary

 It allows one developer to Edit/build/publish whatever he want as many times as he want **as long as** he do not compete by providing this source code itself for free or for money.